 Reproductive Biology Unit is a research centre focusing on Biology of Reproduction.
 The unit is an informal research group of scientists at Chiromo Campus, College of Biological and Physical Sciences, University of Nairobi.
 RBU evolved from researches of individual scientists as early as 1972 but was consolidated into a functional unit on the provision of institutional strengthening funds by WHO-HRP from 1979 when it became one of WHO collaborating centres.
-After that further donations were received from IAEA, IDRC and NCST.
+After those further donations were received from IAEA, IDRC and NCST.
 RBU is within the Department of Vet Anatomy and Physiology and is one of the department’s active research laboratories

 Main lines of Research and Training Activities: